Blast-wave-Tsallis-power model for $p_{\rm T}$-spectra and elliptic flow $v_2$ of hadrons in collisions of identical nuclei at energies available at the Large Hadron Collider: Discussion of the results

 \onecolumngrid

 \twocolumngrid

-repeat the similar ones of Ref.~\cite{G21} to show that the present version of BWTPM with much less number of fitting parameters gives similar fit quality.
-Also, we have checked that the relative contributions of the BW, Ts, and Po components of present model into the \pt-spectra are similar to the ones given in Ref.~\cite{G21}.
+quality is almost always very good.
+This is true also for the fits of \pt-spectra of all considered other particle species.
+The predictions for the 0-5\% most central OO collisions (using $a_N = 1$) are shown in Fig.~\ref{idpXeXevsM}.
+Note that Figs.~\ref{chD0} and \ref{idpPbPbvsM} repeat the similar ones of Ref.~\cite{G21} to show that the present version of BWTPM with much fewer fitting parameters gives similar fit quality.
+Also, it is checked that the relative contributions of the BW, Ts, and Po components of the present model to the \pt-spectra are similar to the ones given in Ref.~\cite{G21}.
 As shown in Table I, the contribution of the Ts-component is nonzero only for pions, kaons, and protons, which have significant feedback from the resonance decays.\\